amlalejini/Tag-based-Genetic-Regulation-for-LinearGP/README.md

 We conducted our data analyses using a combination of Python (version 3.8.6) and R (version 4.0.2).
 Python is used primarily for data wrangling, and R is used for stats and graphs/visualizations.
-See our [supplemental material](https://lalejini.com/Tag-based-Genetic-Regulation-for-LinearGP/supplemental/) for fully-detailed data analyses/visualizations (including source code)!
+See our [supplemental material](https://lalejini.com/Tag-based-Genetic-Regulation-for-LinearGP/) for fully-detailed data analyses/visualizations (including source code)!

 ## Supplemental Material

 In addition to our source code (found in this repository), we compiled our data analyses and supplemental documentation (including guides for replication and data availability) into a nifty web-hosted book using [bookdown](https://bookdown.org) and [GitHub pages](https://pages.github.com/).

-:arrow_right: **[Find our supplemental material here](https://lalejini.com/Tag-based-Genetic-Regulation-for-LinearGP/supplemental/)** :arrow_left:
+:arrow_right: **[Find our supplemental material here](https://lalejini.com/Tag-based-Genetic-Regulation-for-LinearGP/)** :arrow_left:

 ### Repository guide

 - [documents/](https://github.com/amlalejini/Tag-based-Genetic-Regulation-for-LinearGP/tree/master/documents) contains supplemental documentation for our methods.
-These documents are best viewed in [our compiled supplemental material](https://lalejini.com/Tag-based-Genetic-Regulation-for-LinearGP/supplemental/)
+These documents are best viewed in [our compiled supplemental material](https://lalejini.com/Tag-based-Genetic-Regulation-for-LinearGP/)
 - [experiments/](https://github.com/amlalejini/Tag-based-Genetic-Regulation-for-LinearGP/tree/master/experiments) contains the configuration files, HPCC job submission scripts, and data analysis scripts for our experiments.
 - [media/](https://github.com/amlalejini/Tag-based-Genetic-Regulation-for-LinearGP/tree/master/media) contains images used throughout repository documentation.
 - [scripts/](https://github.com/amlalejini/Tag-based-Genetic-Regulation-for-LinearGP/tree/master/scripts) contains several root-level utility scripts for data wrangling and for generating input/output examples for test-based problems.
 Note that experiment-specific scripts are located in their associated experiment directory.
 - [source/](https://github.com/amlalejini/Tag-based-Genetic-Regulation-for-LinearGP/tree/master/source) contains the C++ implementations of our genetic programming experiments.
-- [supplemental/](https://github.com/amlalejini/Tag-based-Genetic-Regulation-for-LinearGP/tree/master/supplemental) contains our compiled supplemental material.
-Best viewed here: <https://lalejini.com/Tag-based-Genetic-Regulation-for-LinearGP/supplemental/>.

 <!-- **Repository guide:**